-Recent trends in the ice circulation [see e.g., Steele et al., 1996; Tucker et al., 2001; Rigor et al., 2002] due to trends in the atmosphere (or ocean) circulation can be considered part of the response to climate forcing, and hence can be accounted for in our equations with $\partial O/\partial F$.
-One can imagine a trend in the winds or ocean stresses could be correlated in space with the pattern of sea ice thickness, which could, either by coincidence or due to some kind of coupled response, yield a thicknessdependence in $\partial O/\partial F$.
-While we know of no study that has shown estimates of $\partial O/\partial F$ as a function of h, sea ice hindcast with models forced by observed atmospheric conditions indicate that the recent thickness change can be mainly attributed to trends in the winds [Zhang et al., 2000; Holloway and Sou, 2002; Köberle and Gerdes, 2003].
+Recent trends in the ice circulation (see, e.g., Steele et al. 1996; Tucker et al. 2001; Rigor et al. 2002) due to trends in the atmospheric (or ocean) circulation can be considered part of the response to climate forcing and hence can be accounted for in our equations with $\partial O/\partial F$ .
+One can imagine that a trend in the winds or ocean stresses could be correlated in space with the pattern of sea ice thickness, which could, either by coincidence or due to some kind of coupled response, yield a thickness dependence in $\partial O/\partial F$ .
+While we know of no study that has shown estimates of $\partial O/\partial F$ as a function of h, sea ice hindcasts with models forced by observed atmospheric conditions indicate that the recent thickness change can be mainly attributed to trends in the winds (Zhang et al. 2000; Holloway and Sou 2002).
 According to Eq.
-10, $\partial O/\partial F$ multiplies the portion of $\Delta h{\rm eq}$ that is due to the thicknessdependence of G and the other terms in volume budget, and the thickness-dependence of this latter portion was the main focus of this study.
+(10), $\partial O/\partial F$ multiplies the portion of $\Delta h{eq}$ that is due to the thickness dependence of G and the other terms in the volume budget, and the thickness dependence of this latter portion was the main focus of this study.